Google Tests Offline Gemma 4 App for Multimodal Reasoning on Pixel Hardware

 Experimental prototype

 This test validates the shift toward local-first AI agents that don't rely on expensive cloud APIs.
-While previous updates introduced Gemma 4 drafter models to speed up local inference (running a model to generate outputs), this demonstration shows these components working together in a disconnected, wearable form factor.
+The demonstration shows on-device reasoning, multimodal sensing, and tool use working together in a disconnected, wearable form factor — a path many vendors are exploring, but few have shown end-to-end offline.

 While the app and glasses remain internal prototypes, you can build similar offline workflows using the Gemma 4 31B model which supports autonomous tool use.
 These models are available under an open-weight license, allowing developers to integrate multimodal reasoning directly into mobile or edge-based applications.